Umesh Reddy

-Umesh Reddy (born 1969) is a serial rapist and serial killer from India.
+Umesh Reddy (born 1969) is a serial killer and serial rapist from India.
 He confessed to killing 18 women, and was convicted in 9 cases.
 The police believe that he raped at least 20 women in the states of Karnataka, Maharashtra and Gujarat.
 They also suspect that several of his crimes have not been reported, because the victims feared social stigma.

 The Karnataka High Court sentenced Reddy to death in 2009, a decision upheld by the Supreme Court of India in 2011.
 After Reddy filed a mercy petition, the Supreme Court commuted his death sentence to a 30-year sentence in 2022.

 Early life

 Umesh Reddy was born BA Umesh in 1969, in Basappa Malige, a village in Chitradurga district, Karnataka.

 After being selected in the Central Reserve Police Force (CRPF), he was posted in Jammu and Kashmir.
 While on duty as a guard at the house of a commandant, he attempted to rape the commandant's daughter.
 He then fled to Chitradurga district.
 In 1996, he managed to join the District Armed Reserve (DAR) Police, who were not aware of his background in CRPF.
 Reddy had been charged in a road rage incident, but the local DAR inspector chose to ignore this "petty case".
 Reddy completed his police training in Madhya Pradesh, and then returned to Karnataka.